sebratec-academy/computer-vision/README.md

 This repository contains the course materials of Computer Vision course, which is held at Sebratec academy, in Gothenburg, Sweden.

-**Important:** This still a work in progress.
+**Important:** This is still a work in progress.
 More lab materials are expected to come in the following weeks.

 ## Course Abstract